Average Kitten Insurance Cost (2026 Report)

 Coverage selection

-• Deductible: Lower deductibles transfer more claim costs to the insurer from the first dollar, which increases your monthly premium to offset their greater per-incident exposure.
+• Deductible: Lower deductibles transfer more claim costs to the insurer from the first dollar, which increases your premium to offset its greater per-incident exposure.
 A $50 deductible costs 72% more than a $1,000 deductible because the insurer begins paying sooner and covers a larger portion of the veterinary bill.

 cat icon